-- (5) Fiscal 2014 Wholesale and United States operating income included \$2.5 million duty refund received relating to payments made by the Company in calendar years 2008 through 2011 for drawback claims filed with U.S. Customs & Border Protection. - (6) The United States and International net sales are net of intercompany sales of \$309.1 million, \$305.1 million and \$338.6 million for the fiscal years ended January 31, 2016, 2015 and 2014, respectively. - (7) The United States operating income included \$27.0 million, \$19.3 million and \$26.5 million of unallocated corporate expenses for the fiscal years ended January 31, 2016, 2015 and 2014, respectively. - (8) The International operating income included \$44.5 million, \$47.1 million and \$44.2 million of certain intercompany profits related to the Company's supply chain operations for the fiscal years ended January 31, 2016, 2015 and 2014, respectively.
+- (1) Fiscal 2017 Wholesale and United States operating income included a pre-tax charge of \$1.8 million, as a result of the immediate vesting of stock awards and certain other compensation related to the announcement of the retirement of Rick Coté, the Company's former Vice Chairman and Chief Operating Officer, in fiscal 2017. - Fiscal 2016 Wholesale and United States and International operating income included a \$4.0 million charge as a result of actions taken by the (2) Company in fiscal 2016 to achieve greater operating efficiencies and streamline its operations. - The United States and International net sales are net of intercompany sales of \$289.2 million, \$309.1 million and \$305.1 million for the fiscal years (3) ended January 31, 2017, 2016 and 2015, respectively.

+The United States operating income included \$25.5 million, \$27.0 million and \$19.3 million of unallocated corporate expenses for the fiscal years - ended January 31, 2017, 2016 and 2015, respectively. - The International operating income included \$40.0 million, \$44.5 million and \$47.1 million of certain intercompany profits related to the Company's (5)supply chain operations for the fiscal years ended January 31, 2017, 2016 and 2015, respectively.

-NOTE 15 - QUARTERLY FINANCIAL DATA (UNAUDITED)
+NOTE 14 - QUARTERLY FINANCIAL DATA (UNAUDITED)

-The following table presents unaudited selected interim operating results of the Company for fiscal 2016 and 2015 (in thousands, except per share amounts):
+The following table presents unaudited selected interim operating results of the Company for fiscal 2017 and 2016 (in thousands, except per share amounts):